MrMeadows/css-project/README.md

 Create a new project folder and connect it to a github repository.
 Copy the text from this README.md file into it.
 Create an index.html file and a styles.css file.
 Use the ! emmet shortcut to stub out the page.
-In the <head>, link the the CSS file to the HTML page.
+In the head, link the the CSS file to the HTML page.
 Build the HTML Structure
 In the body element, create a div with an id of "container" Add 4 div elements with a class name of "boxes" and a unique id (box1, box2, boxN) inside the container div.
 Each added div will be a child of the container div and a sibling to each other.
-Create an <h2>, <p>, and <a> element inside of each of the 4 div's.
+Create an h2, p, and a element inside of each of the 4 div's.
 Add the following content to the elements:
 h2: Add a story title in each header
 p: Add a story description within each paragraph
 a: Add a link that says "Read More"